-Pancurri Investments Limited (the "Fund") is a mutual fund established and discontinued under the laws of Panama, and continued under the laws of Bermuda on December 22, 2004 and was classified on that date as an Institutional Fund under the Investment Act.
+Pancurri Investments Limited (the "Fund" or the "Company") is a mutual fund established and discontinued under the laws of Panama, and continued under the laws of Bermuda on December 22, 2004 as an exempted company, and was classified on that date as an Institutional Fund under the Investment Act.
 The Fund is primarily engaged in transactions on bonds, shares, foreign currencies and commodity future contracts and is listed on the Bermuda Stock Exchange.
 The investment objective of the Fund is to achieve capital appreciation through investment in an actively managed portfolio.

-The Fund's investment activities are managed by MUGC Lux Management S.A. (the "Investment Manager") who has delegated the portfolio management under a Portfolio Management Agreement to Smith & Williamson Investment Management Limited (the "Portfolio Manager"), with investor services and corporate secretarial work delegated to MUFG Fund Services Limited.
+The Fund's investment activities are managed by MUFG Lux Management Company S.A. (the "Investment Manager") who has delegated the portfolio management under a Portfolio Management Agreement to Smith & Williamson Investment Management Limited (the "Portfolio Manager" or "SWIML").
+The Fund entered into an Administration Agreement with MUFG Fund Services Limited ("MUFG") dated July 1, 2014 pursuant to which MUFG provides administrative services including but not limited to calculating net asset values, investor services, and corporate secretarial services to the Fund.

-The registered office of the Fund at the date these financial statements were authorized is The Belvedere Building, 69 Pitts Bay Road, Pembroke, HM 08, Bermuda.
+The registered office of the Fund at the date these financial statements were authorized is Cedar House, 4th Floor North, 41 Cedar Avenue, Hamilton, HM 12, Bermuda.

-These financial statements were authorized for issue by management on August ●, 2017.
+These financial statements were authorized for issue by management on September 10, 2020.